Chief Marketing Officer job description

 What does a Chief Marketing Officer do?

 A Chief Marketing Officer (CMO) is the most senior marketing leader in a business.
-Operating at board level, they set the marketing agenda inline with short-term and long-term company goals.
+Operating at board level and reporting into the CEO, they set the marketing agenda inline with short-term and long-term company goals.
 They're responsible for building brand awareness and driving revenue growth through both digital and offline marketing campaigns.

 Depending on the business size and team structure, the role can be both strategic and operational.
 In start-ups, the CMO will have full control over the marketing strategy and manage a growing team.